-If you plan to lay out your strategy and performance in a report, you might be required to follow certain frameworks in assessment of material topics.
-If you do not plan to publish a CSR, ESG or sustainability report and follow any particular framework, then it is up to you to decide how to identify what matters.
+If you plan to lay out your strategy and performance in a report, you might be required to follow certain frameworks in the assessment of material topics.
+If you do not plan to publish a CSR, ESG, or sustainability report and follow any particular framework, then it is up to you to decide how to identify what matters.
 However, sustainability reporting frameworks do suggest simple and logical approaches to it, so you still might want to have a look.
 One of the most comprehensive, and yet open for variations in implementation, approaches is the one suggested by the Global Reporting Initiative (GRI) standards.

 2. Choose the right approach

-The GRI standards set up the task of the assessment in two dimensions: significance of environmental, economic and social impacts on one hand, and importance of certain topics for stakeholders on the other (see the matrix representing it in the picture).
-That is one of the most solid approaches which would ensure that you track the aspects for valuable improvement, while making your company’s activities in the sustainability arena more accepted and approved, and thus opening new business opportunities.
+The GRI standards set up the task of the assessment in two dimensions: the significance of environmental, economic and social impacts on one hand, and the importance of certain topics for stakeholders on the other (see the matrix representing it in the picture).
+That is one of the most solid approaches which would ensure that you track the aspects for valuable improvement while making your company’s activities in the sustainability arena more accepted and approved, thus opening new business opportunities.
 The all-round approach however might require time and resources.
 If you’re short on those and don’t need to follow GRI, you might consider other dimensions or even go for a materiality bar.